paymentwall/paymentwall-php/README.md

 ####Widget Call
 <pre><code>$widget = new Paymentwall_Widget(
-  'yeexel', // id of the end-user who's making the payment 'p10_1', // widget code, e.g. p1; can be picked inside of your merchant account array(), // array of products - leave blank for Virtual Currency API array('sign_version' => 1) // additional parameters );
+  'username', // id of the end-user who's making the payment 'p10_1', // widget code, e.g. p1; can be picked inside of your merchant account array(), // array of products - leave blank for Virtual Currency API array('email' => 'user@hostname.com') // additional parameters );
 echo $widget->getHtmlCode();
 // Now you can embed the iframe with Paymentwall widget into your website